sanket0211/cbioportal/docs/Deploy-Using-Docker.md

 # Deploy Using Docker

-:warning: Please make sure to complete all [Docker prerequisites](Docker-Prerequisites.md) before moving forward.
+:warning: Please make sure to review [Docker prerequisites](Docker-Prerequisites.md) before continuing with deployment.

 ## 1. Create a docker network

 Because MySQL and cBioPortal are running on separate containers, docker needs to know how to link them.
 Using Docker's legacy `--link` flag tends to be fragile since it will break if the MySQL container is restarted.

-To get around this, we can use the newer `Docker networks` feature by typing the following command:
+To get around this, we can use the newer `Docker networks` feature by typing the following command in a docker terminal:

 #### Template